NSION/nsc3/team-bridge.md

     ```properties
    # In which mode the service is operating, has to be one of UDP_CLIENT, UDP_SERVER, TCP_CLIENT or TCP_SERVER
    NSC3_TEAM_BRIDGE_SERVICE_OPERATE_MODE=UDP_SERVER
-   # Client: Address the packets are sent to
+   # Address where the packets are assigned to ...
+   ## Client: Public IP address of team-bridge server
+   ## Server: Docker container name of team-bridge server e.g nsc-team-bridge-service
    # NSC3_TEAM_BRIDGE_SERVICE_SOCKET_ADDRESS=192.168.1.100
    # Port used for traffic, has to match the container port given to docker run
    NSC3_TEAM_BRIDGE_SERVICE_SOCKET_PORT=64660